Within the Unitarian Universalist community, UUPA offers information and opportunities for

 Unitarian Universalist organizations and institutions

-UUPA also offers information and an opportunity to
+Beyond Unitarian Universalism, UUPA offers information and an opportunity for

 Clergy and religious professionals from faiths other than Unitarian Universalism